Kara Moskowitz

 Top row l to r: Nora Kasigene, Jotham Njau Mwangi, Karen Misavo, Daniel Kebeney Bitok; Middle Row: Rael Serem, William Serem; Bottom Row: Frederick Kemboi arap Tum Kaptulus, Ainea Alulu, Pauline Tum

-Refereed Articles and Chapters
+Selected Refereed Articles and Chapters

-"The Case of Mister X (Formerly Miss X): Intersexuality in Modern Kenya and the Ethics of History Writing," Gender & History (2022).
+"The Case of Mister X (Formerly Miss X): Intersexuality in Modern Kenya and the Ethics of History Writing," Gender & History 35. no. 2 (2023): 709-29.

 "Sons and Daughters of the Soil: Politics and Protest of Kenyan Resettlement to Tanzania (1961-68)," Past & Present 253, no. 1 (2021): 301-37.